Data-Vanta/user-auth/README.md

 # user-auth

-🚀 A lightweight Node.js user authentication & authorization service using Express and Sequelize (Postgres).
-Built-in features: user signup/signin, email verification, password reset, JWT-based authentication, roles, permissions and many-to-many role-permission associations.

-This README contains everything you need to run, extend, and test the project locally (including seeding, association setup, API reference, example requests and troubleshooting tips).
+user-auth — authentication & authorization microservice

+This project is a minimal, production-minded Node.js service that provides user authentication and role/permission based access control using Express and Sequelize (Postgres).
+It implements:
+- User signup / signin, email verification, password reset
+- JWT authentication and middleware to protect routes
+- Role and Permission models with many-to-many associations
+- Files and code structure following controller → service → repository → model

 ---